 Explore the world of science and technology absolutely free at Boston’s Museum of Science.
 With constantly evolving exhibits and programs, the museum features a butterfly garden, summer courses, live presentations and so much more.

-USS Constitution Museum – Donation only
+USS Constitution Museum – FREE

 The USS Constitution Museum is operated separately than the actual USS Constitution ship.
 In the museum, you can engage with hands-on exhibits to discover what it’s like to be a sailor.
+Donations are encouraged but not required.

 Children’s Museum of Holyoke – $2 per person, up to 4 people